loiswells97/draft-email-mcp/README.md

 This MCP server provides the following tools:

 ### `get_unread_emails`
-This accepts a `limit` argument that defaults to `5` to ensure the tool is resilient to use on inboxes with a large number of unread emails.
+This accepts a `limit` argument that defaults to `5` to ensure the tool is resilient when used with inboxes that have a large number of unread emails.
 It retrieves the `id`, `sender`, `subject`, `thread_id`, `timestamp` and `snippet` of each email from the Gmail inbox and returns the result in JSON format.
 Though it might be better to retrieve the body of the email in some cases, the `1MB` size limit imposed by Claude Desktop means that many marketing emails containing numerous images are too large, resulting in an error.

 ### `create_draft_reply`

-This accepts the `email_id` of the original email and the `reply_body` as strings and creates this draft in the relevant thread in Gmail.
+This accepts the `email_id` of the original email and the `reply_body` as strings and creates the draft in the relevant thread in Gmail.
 It returns the `draft_id` and `draft_message` of the created draft in JSON format.

 ### get_style_guide